contentauth/c2pa-python/tests/http_resolver/README.md

 ## What the SDK leaves to the resolver

-The SDK delegates the *transfer* entirely; the resolver *is* the HTTP client.
+The SDK delegates the *transfer* entirely.
+The resolver *is* the HTTP client.
 That means:

 - **No redirects.** The SDK does not follow redirects.
 A `301`/`302` returned as-is is just a non-200.
 Delegating to `urllib.request` (as the network-facing examples do) gives redirect handling.
 Make sure to implement (or block) redirects as needed by the custom resolver.
 - **Host filtering is bypassed.** The `core.allowed_network_hosts` setting only filters the *built-in* resolver.
-A custom resolver receives every request regardless; one that needs an allowlist must enforce it in `resolve()` (raise or return an error status for disallowed hosts).
+A custom resolver receives every request regardless.
+One that needs an allowlist must enforce it in `resolve()` (raise or return an error status for disallowed hosts).
 The URL comes from a remote-manifest reference embedded in the asset.
 The network-facing examples reject any URL whose scheme is not `http`/`https` before doing anything else.
 Validating the host (and, depending on the deployment, the resolved address and port) is worth considering too.
 - **TLS belongs to the resolver.** Certificate verification, trust stores, and proxy handling all belong to whatever HTTP stack the custom resolver uses.
 The SDK sees only status and bytes.
 This is where most of the platform-specific behavior lives.
 See the platform section below.
 - **No Content-Length plumbing.** The resolver response carries no `Content-Length`, so remote manifests larger than 10 MB are truncated **without an error**.
 A resolver that serves large manifests should note the failure mode downstream is a validation error, not a size error.
-- **No caching, retries, or backoff.** Each needed resource is requested; policy belongs to the custom resolver. `CachingHttpResolver` is the reference for a reasonable policy: cache only `GET`s answered with `200` (never `POST`s, since timestamp requests must not be replayed from cache, and never error responses), retry only `429`/`503` with a capped `Retry-After` or exponential backoff, and pass every other status through untouched.
+- **No caching, retries, or backoff.** Each needed resource is requested.
+Policy belongs to the custom resolver. `CachingHttpResolver` is the reference for a reasonable policy: cache only `GET`s answered with `200` (never `POST`s, since timestamp requests must not be replayed from cache, and never error responses), retry only `429`/`503` with a capped `Retry-After` or exponential backoff, and pass every other status through untouched.

 ## Platform differences: Linux, Windows, macOS